germainelee02/we_are_the_champions/README.md

 Frontend: React, JavaScript

 ## Instructions
-1. From the `backend` sub-directory, run the command `docker-compose up`
+1. From the `backend` sub-directory, run the command `docker compose up`
 2. From the `frontend` sub-directory, run the command `npm install`, before running `npm start`

 ## Assumptions